Rafeen/simple_restaurant_api/README.md

 https://documenter.getpostman.com/view/19630547/UzXLyd44

 ## Build & Launch the Application
-At first clon the repository using `git clone https://github.com/FlyLikeAPenguin/RustSimpleRestaurantApi.git` To build and run this application, apply theses commands in the project folder
+At first clone the repository using `git clone https://github.com/FlyLikeAPenguin/RustSimpleRestaurantApi.git` To build and run this application, apply theses commands in the project folder
 ```sh
 docker compose up / docker compose up -d